Curves in the disc, the type B braid group, and the type B zigzag algebra: Main Theorem

-The list below shows that given each type of $\check{g}_i$, we can construct $ \mu_i: Q' \ra Q' $ accordingly such that $\d_{i+1} = \mu_i \d_i \mu_i^{-1}$ satisfies $(*)$.
-We shall start with the simple cases: types IV, III$'_k$ and II$'_k$, followed by the types V$'$, III$'_{k + \frac{1}{2}}$ and II$'_{k + \frac{1}{2}}$ that requires some further analysis (see \cref{B 1-string} for the list of possible types).
-Within the list, we will omit the gradings when writing out the modules in $Q'$ since the maps chosen for $\mu_i$ will always be cohomological and internal grading preserving.
-We will also use black arrows for differentials and { blue} arrows for the isomorphism $\mu_i : Q' {\ra} Q'$. \begin{enumerate} \item $\check{g}_i$ is of Type VI: \\ This case is only possible when $i=0$, and $g_i = c$.
-But in this case $(Q', \d_0)$ is given by $0 \ra P_n^A \ra 0$, which is already the complex $(Q', \d')$ as required.
+The rest of the proof is an extensive case-by-case analysis.
+The list below shows that given each type of $\check{g}_j$, we can construct $ \mu_j: Q' \ra Q' $ satisfying \eqref{induction}.
+We shall start with the simple cases: types IV, III$'_k$ and II$'_k$, followed by the types V$''$, III$'_{k + \frac{1}{2}}$ and II$'_{k + \frac{1}{2}}$ that requires some further analysis; refer to \cref{B 1-string} for the list of possible types of 1-strings.
+Within the list, we will omit the gradings when writing out the modules in $Q'$ as it will be obvious from construction that $\mu_j$ preserves both the cohomological and internal gradings.
+We will also use solid arrows for differentials and dashed arrows for the isomorphism $\mu_j : Q' \ra Q'$. \begin{enumerate} \item $\check{g}_j$ is of Type VI: \\ This case is only possible when $j=0$ and $g_j = c$.
+But in this case $(Q', \d_0)$ is given by $0 \ra P_n^A \ra 0$, which is already the complex $(Q', \d')$ as required ($\d_0 = 0 = \d')$.

-\item $\check{g}_i$ is of Type III$'_k$ for $k \in \Z$: \\ The case when $k=0$ is straightforward, where we just pick $\mu_i$ to be the identity.
+\item $\check{g}_j$ is of Type III$'_k$ for $k \in \Z$: \\ The case when $k=0$ is straightforward, where we just pick $\mu_j$ to be the identity.